gayuviji07/HR-analysis_power-bi/README.md

 ## QUESTION (KPIs)

-.What is the overall attrition rate, and how does it compare across departments?
+-What is the overall attrition rate, and how does it compare across departments?
-.Which department has the highest number of attritions, and what might be the reason -Which department has the highest number of active employees?
+-Which department has the highest number of attritions, and what might be the reason -Which department has the highest number of active employees?
 -How does the education field distribution correlate with active employees?
 -Which job role contributes the highest to the total monthly income?